Search Pennsylvania Public Records & Databases (Free)

 Interested parties can locate their county courthouse through the Orphans’ Court Clerks site.

-How to Order Replacement Death & Birth Certificates in Pennsylvania
+How To Order Replacement Death & Birth Certificates in Pennsylvania

-If someone misplaced, stained, or wants to order a replacement birth or death certificate for other reasons, they can buy certified copies through the Pennsylvania DOH (Department of Health), Division of Vital Records.
+If someone misplaced, stained, or wants to order a replacement birth or death certificate for other reasons, they can buy certified copies through the Pennsylvania DOH (Department of Health) Division of Vital Records.

 People have to meet certain requirements before purchasing these records.
-For one, they need to possess a valid government ID.
-Also, they have to be an immediate family member, a power of attorney, or a court-order representative.
+For one, they need to possess a valid government ID.8 Also, they have to be an immediate family member, a power of attorney, or a court-order representative.
 (Customers have to be at least 18 to obtain their birth certificate.)

 Birth and death certificates can be ordered in-person, online, and by mail: